brandon-gs/storymash-web/README.md

 - [x] Activate account page

   - [x] If the account is already activated redirect to the next step page
+  - [ ] Refactor ActivateEmail slice and use just the endpoint mutation to show the errors

 - [x] Create login page